Ybarvaliya/TDD-Library-Management-System/README.md

 1. fork / download the repo on your system
 2. naviagate to the folder in shell / cmd
-3. write command into shell / cmd "pip install pytest" (To install pytest - library in python for unit testing)
+3. write command into shell / cmd "pip install pytest pytest -cov" (To install pytest - library in python for unit testing)
-4. write command into shell / cmd "pytest test_library.py" (It will start running tests)
+4. write command into shell / cmd "pytest test_library.py -v" (It will start running tests)

 ## Test Cases

 ### Add User

-- Adding a User should be successful
+- Adding a User with all valid details should be successful
 - Adding a User with missing userId should raise an error
 - Adding a User with missing name should raise an error
 - Adding a User with duplicate userId should raise an error

 ### Add Book

-- Adding a Book should be successful
+- Adding a Book with all valid details should be successful
 - Adding a Book with missing ISBN should raise an error
 - Adding a Book with missing title should raise an error
 - Adding a Book with missing author should raise an error